 A Penny for Your Trust

-Why trust remains the most valuable currency in business, policy, and markets
+Why trust remains the most valuable currency for success in business, policy, and markets

 When we think of currency, we typically think of money — a medium of exchange, a store of value, or a unit of account like the dollar or the euro.
 These monetary currencies make transactions efficient by eliminating the need for bartering when goods and services change hands.
 But beneath even the most advanced financial systems, we find a more fundamental, non-fungible currency — one that is often overlooked but makes all others possible: the currency of trust.